 In order to protect the US economy from oil shocks, it matters less how much oil is produced in the US or nearby.
 What matters more is the overall supply availability and diversity of sources.
 The more supply that is available on international energy markets and the more diversified their sources, the better equipped markets will be to handle a disruptions without a market failure or extreme price response.

-Many structural bottlenecks exist that are thwarting the timely development of oil and gas supplies worldwide.
-Adequate investment is lacking in new shipbuilding for oil transport, in drilling equipment manufacturing and in technically-trained workers that could hinder timely development of adequate resources to reverse this tenuous situation.
+Additionally, many structural bottlenecks exist that are thwarting the timely development of oil and gas supplies worldwide.
+Adequate investment is lacking in new shipbuilding for oil transport, in drilling equipment manufacturing and in technically trained workers that could hinder timely development of adequate resources to reverse this tenuous situation.
 While market solutions will eventually bring back equilibrium, the delay may be painful for the U.S. and global economy.
 Therefore, immediate policies to reduce these bottlenecks could play a beneficial role.

 The energy situation today contrasts sharply with conditions a decade ago.
 In 1990, there were surplus capacities both domestically and internationally across the entire energy chain.
 Today, rising demand and fettered investment mean that constraints have appeared at critical junctures along the chain, affecting not only the US and global economy, but national and international security as well.
 Reduction and eventual elimination of these constraints is an urgent task of government, requiring both a national and complementary international strategy.